Orbital degeneracy loci II: Gorenstein orbits: Introduction

 The paper is structured as follows: in Section \ref{locallyFreeRes}, after briefly recalling the definition of an orbital degeneracy locus associated to a $G$-stable subvariety of a $G$-representation, we prove Theorem \ref{locallyfree}, which provides under mild assumptions a locally free resolution of the structure sheaf of an orbital degeneracy locus.
 We use this result to characterize the canonical bundle of the orbital degeneracy locus in the Gorenstein case (Theorem \ref{GorensteinControl}); we then describe the relation between crepant Kempf collapsings and Gorenstein rings.
-Section \ref{GorParOrb} includes a reminder on parabolic representations, and discusses the classical types, while Section \ref{sec.exceptionals} studies the parabolic representations of exceptional types; for both cases we characterize the orbital degeneracy loci associated to Gorenstein orbit closures and provide several examples of fourfolds with trivial canonical bundle.
+Section \ref{GorParOrb} includes a reminder on parabolic representations, and discusses the classical types, while Section \ref{sec.exceptionals} studies the parabolic representations of exceptional types; for both cases we characterize the orbital degeneracy loci associated to Gorenstein orbit closures and provide several examples of projective fourfolds with trivial canonical bundle.

 We remark that all this machinery might very well be used to construct new interesting subvarieties beside Fano varieties or varieties with trivial canonical bundle.
 For instance, some examples of curves of low genus can be easily realized as orbital degeneracy loci.
-Our hope is that our constructions will allow to describe new families of subvarieties having interesting features, and we plan to do so in our subsequent work.
+Moreover, even though in this article we will place ourselves in a complex algebraic framework, considering a more general situation (e.g. when the ambient manifold is non-necessarily complex or algebraic) is certainly feasible.
+Our hope is that our constructions will allow to describe new families of varieties or manifolds having interesting features, and we plan to do so in our subsequent work.

 \begin{ack} The authors wish to thank Jerzy Weyman for stimulating discussions, and for communicating \cite{KWE8} to them.
+They also thank the referee for useful comments.
 This work has been mostly carried out in the framework of the Labex Archim\`ede (ANR-11-LABX-033) and of the A*MIDEX project (ANR-11-IDEX-0001-02), funded by the "Investissements d'Avenir" French Government program managed by the French National Research Agency.
 The second author is supported by the Engineering and Physical Sciences Research Council Programme Grant ``Classification, Computation, and Construction: New Methods in Geometry'' (EP/N03189X/1).
 The fourth author is supported by the Labex CEMPI (ANR-11-LABX-0007-01). \end{ack}